bytecodealliance/component-docs/component-model/src/design/wit.md

 ### Resources

 A resource is a handle to some entity that exists outside of the component.
-Resources describe entities that can't or shouldn't be copied; entities that should be passed by reference rather than by value.
+Resources describe entities that can't or shouldn't be copied: entities that should be passed by reference rather than by value.
 Components can pass resources to each other via a handle.
 They can pass ownership of resources, or pass non-owned references to resources.